• Home

 After our daughters graduation party in June, we had some leftover Moscato wine.
 I'm a red wine drinker so I wasn't going to partake in the leftovers that way, so I had to find a way to utilize the remaining wine.

-Since Moscato wine is known for being sweet with flavors of peach, orange blossom and nectarine, I figured plums would make a nice accompaniment and came up with this Moscato Plum Chicken recipe.
+Since Moscato wine is known for being sweet with flavors of peach, orange blossom and nectarine, I figured plums would make a nice accompaniment.

 Moscato Plum Chicken